 When there is a dispute between the parents about the child’s treatment, the physician should make reasonable attempts to obtain a consensus in the child’s best interests.
 If consensus cannot be achieved, physicians in hospital settings are encouraged to contact their hospital ethicist for guidance (if available), and all member physicians may contact the CMPA for further advice.
 In some cases, it may be necessary to contact the public guardian, child services, or to apply to the court (or an administrative body) for direction.
 If the child is at serious risk of harm, contacting the provincial or territorial child welfare agency may be warranted.

-Letters of support in custody disputes
+Letters of support in decision-making responsibility (custody) disputes

 Disputes involving elder patients